valerianilucrezia/claspy/multi_variate/docs/index.md

 # Home

 ## About
-Locate is a tool for identifying mutated segments across multiple allele frequencies.
+mv-clasp is a tool for identifying mutated segments across multiple allele frequencies.

 ## Installation
 In a conda environment:
 ```
-pip install locate
+pip install mv-clasp
 ```
 !!! tip
     For support in configuring a conda environment see the [conda documentation website].